Stochastic differential equations driven by fractional Brownian motion and Poisson point process: Existence of a weak solution ( )

-{\it Proof. } (1) In what follows we denote $C>0$ to be a generic constant depending only the coefficient $b$, the constants in Assumption \ref{Assump1}, and the Hurst parameter $H$; and is allowed to vary from line to line.
+\begin{pf} (1) In what follows, we denote $C>0$ to be a generic constant depending only on the coefficient $b$, the constants in Assumption~\ref{Assump1}, and the Hurst parameter $H$; and is allowed to vary from line to line.
 Since $H<1/2$, and (\ref{Hle12}) holds, some simple computation, together with assumption (\ref{Ui}), shows that